awslabs/service-workbench-on-aws/main/end-to-end-tests/README.md

 # Cypress End to End Testing

 This package runs End to End tests on Galileo from the perspective of a customer.
-While unit tests helps ensure that each component works as designed, E2E tests will helps us that the components still fit together as a whole.
+While unit tests helps ensure that each component works as designed, E2E tests will help us ensure that the components still fit together as a whole.

 To see videos of the test cases that are covered, please check out the videos in `test-case-videos`.
 Each test case in `cypress/integration` will have a corresponding video saved in `test-case-videos`.
 The video shows what the test looks like when it passes.